 In 2018, I started teaching creative writing at the International Writers’ Collective.
-In that role, I’ve had the great fortune to give a Master Class on the art of writing historical fiction and facilitate Master Classes given respectively by Irish writer Caoilinn Hughes and Singaporean writer Jing-Jing Lee.
+In that role, I’ve had the great fortune to give a Master Class on the art of writing historical fiction and facilitate Master Classes given by terrific authors like Jenny Offill, Caoilinn Hughes, and Jing-Jing Lee.
 I also get to write craft essays for publication on the IWC blog.
-But my main act is to teach the Level 1 core workshops.
-Starting in 2021, I’ve been teaching the lyric essay as well.
+But my main act is to teach the Level 1 core workshops during the school year and the lyric essay in the summer.

 Outside the IWC context, I’ve given guest lectures for the Amsterdam University College, Leiden University College, and Expanded Field Journal.
 VERSO had me guest curate their spring edition on mass: formulae.
 I’ve even been known to offer a private writing workshop upon request.

 For interviews in print, podcast or video form, check out this page.